cessen/cessen_blender/README.md

-# Cessen's Misc Animation Tools
+# Cessen's Misc Blender Tools

-This addon is just a collection of simple operators that I use in my animation worklow.
-They're mainly for my person use, so I'm not putting any effort into documenting them.
-But you can try to use them if you like.
+This addon is a collection of random tools and tweaks to Blender that I use in my personal workflows.

-They aren't accessible through menus or buttons, so you'll need to enable `Developer Extras` in `Preferences -> Interface` so that they're searchable in the F3 search menu.
+It is 100% unsupported, and I only maintain it for my personal use.
+You can try to use it if you like, but... uh... good luck.

+## License

+This addon is licensed under the GNU General Public License, version 2 or later.
+Please see LICENSE.md for details.

+## Contributing

+Because I maintain this addon only for my personal use, issues and PRs will very likely be ignored or closed without explanation.

+If you wish to develop this addon, please fork it into a separate project.